 Canada’s National Research Council (NRC) has flown a Dassault Falcon 20 with one engine burning 100% unblended biofuel produced from carinata, an inedible oil seed crop.
 Previous biojet flights have used a maximum 50% blend with conventional kerosene, but the fuel’s developers say its hydrocarbon makeup is almost indistinguishable from petroleum-based jet fuel.
 For the Oct.
 29 flight over Ottawa, Applied Research Associates (ARA) and Chevron Lummus Global partnered with the NRC, U.S. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dassault Falcon First To Fly With 100% Unblended Biofuel".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dassault Falcon First To Fly With 100% Unblended Biofuel".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.